gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

                             newlox = next_most_df.best_obs.tolist())
 ```

-And there we have it - a usefull tool to guide data collection with the aim of reducing forecast uncertainty.
-It is important to recall that a major assumption underpinning these analyses is that the model is able to fit observations to a level comensurate with measurment noise.
+And there we have it - a useful tool to guide data collection with the aim of reducing forecast uncertainty.
+It is important to recall that a major assumption underpinning these analyses is that the model is able to fit observations to a level commensurate with measurement noise.
 This is a pretty big assumption!
 Not so easy, as we will see in the "freyberg_glm_2" tutorial.